Download the recent EqualOcean report about the new venue.

 New problems, new solutions

 Leakages matter when it comes to economic growth.
 How to stop crucial processes such as brain drain and capital outflow?
 There are only two known ways so far: restrictions or improvement.
-Measures of the first type don't really fit the modern era (most of the autarky-like countries aren't doing well lately).
-Seemingly, the only infallible method here is to create proper conditions inside.
+Measures of the first type don't fit the modern era (most of the autarky-like countries aren't doing well lately).
+Seemingly, the only reliable method here is to create proper conditions inside.
 And China tries to.

 The Shanghai Stock Exchange STAR Market started its history as a narrative in November 2018.
 Xi Jinping, President of the PRC, announced the project during the 1st China International Import Expo in Shanghai.